Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Numerical Tests

+If the exact solution of a test is available, we calculate composite errors by subtracting the computed solution from the exact solution, compute the $L_p$ norm of composite errors by (\ref{eq:compositeErrorDynamic}), and deduce the corresponding convergence rates from the $L_p$ norms on successively refined AMR hierarchies.

-Since no exact solution is available for any test in this work, it remains to specify how to determine composite solution errors.
+When no exact solution is available for a test, we determine composite solution errors as follows.
 If $\ell_{\max}=0$, i.e., each AMR hierarchy contains only one level, solution errors are obtained by standard Richardson extrapolation.
 If $\ell_{\max}\ge 1$ and the set of subdomains is \emph{static}, i.e., $\{\dom^{\ell}: \ell=1,\ldots,\ell_{\max}\}$ does not depend on time, we perform the test on three or more AMR hierarchies with the same set of subdomains, the same refinement ratio, and successively refined base levels; then the \emph{composite solution error between any pair of adjacent AMR hierarchies} is the composite data on the coarse AMR hierarchy in which each level of errors is obtained by Richardson extrapolation on the two corresponding levels of solutions.

 A more common scenario of AMR is described by $\ell_{\max}\ge 1$ and the set of subdomains being \emph{dynamic}: each subdomain $\dom^{\ell}$ changes on the fly at the runtime and thus may vary from one AMR hierarchy to another.
 In this case, we perform the test on a very fine single-level grid and denote its solution as $\avg{\phi}_{\mathrm{ref}}$; then the composite error of the solution $\avg{\phi}^{\comp}$ on an AMR hierarchy is defined by